-An equation for determining the instantaneous power of an on-road vehicle proposed by Jimenez16, takes the form where VSP is the vehicle specific power in kW/metric tonne, slope is the slope of the roadway (in degrees), v is vehicle speed in mph, and a is vehicle acceleration in mph/s.
+An equation for determining the instantaneous power of an on-road vehicle proposed by Jimenez15, takes the form where VSP is the vehicle specific power in kW/metric tonne, slope is the slope of the roadway (in degrees), v is vehicle speed in mph, and a is vehicle acceleration in mph/s.
 This equation is derived from dynamometer studies and is necessarily an approximation.
 The first term represents the work required to climb the gradient, the second term is the f = ma work to accelerate the vehicle, the third is an estimated friction term, and the fourth term represents aerodynamic resistance.
-This equation was used to calculate vehicle specific power for all measurements in each of the eight years' databases.
+This equation was used to calculate vehicle specific power for all measurements in each of the nine years' databases.
 This equation, like all dynamometer studies, does not include any load effects arising from road curvature.
 The emissions data, binned according to vehicle specific power, are graphed in Figure 8.
 All of the specific power bins contain at least 100 measurements and the HC data have been offset adjusted.

-$$VSP = 4.39 \cdot \sin(slope) \cdot v + 0.22 \cdot v \cdot a + 0.0954 \cdot v + 0.0000272 \cdot v^{3}$$ (4)
+$$VSP = 4.39 \cdot \sin(slope) \cdot v + 0.22 \cdot v \cdot a + 0.0954 \cdot v + 0.0000272 \cdot v^3$$ (4)

 All of the species show reduced emissions when compared with previous data sets.
-All three species emissions also show less dependence on vehicle specific power than previous years' data.
+All three species emissions also show less and less dependence on vehicle specific power than previous years' data.
 The error bars included in the plot are standard errors of the mean calculated from the daily averages.
 These uncertainties were generated for these γ -distributed data sets by applying the central limit theorem.
 Each day's average emission for a given VSP bin was assumed to be an independent measurement of the average emissions at that VSP.
 Normal statistics were then applied to these daily averages.
+Only the influence of decelerations which increases HC emissions remains as a significant driving mode factor for mean emissions.